dotnet/designs/accepted/2020/net5/net5.md

     types which might change over time (think `Task<T>` or `Span<T>)`, so not every combination can work.

-We believe it's much easier if we enable code to use multi-targeting (i.e. compile the same code for multiple platforms, like we do today.
+We believe it's much easier if we enable code to use multi-targeting (that is, compile the same code for multiple platforms, like we do today.

 ### Is .NET 5 a superset of .NET Framework 4.x?